deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_11.png" alt="">

 Let's take a look at the first instruction `mov rax, qword ptr gs:[188h]`.
 As you can see, the GS segment register is in use here.
 This register points to a data segment, used to access different types of data structures.
 If you take a closer look at this segment, at an offset of 0x188 bytes, you will see `KiInitialThread`.
-This is a pointer to the `_KTHREAD` in the current threads `_ETHREAD` structure.
-The `_ETHREAD` structure is the thread object for a thread. `nt!KiInitialThread` is the address of this structure.
-Let's take a closer look
+This is a pointer to the `_KTHREAD` in the current threads `_ETHREAD` structure. `_KTHREAD` is the first entry in `_ETHREAD`.
+The `_ETHREAD` structure is the thread object for a thread (similar to how `_EPROCESS` is the process object for a process) and will display more granular information about a thread. `nt!KiInitialThread` is the address of that `_ETHREAD` structure.
+Let's take a closer look.

 `dqs gs:[188h]`